Moving Away From Free Parking to a Reasonable Permit

 A parking management solution funded by a parking permit allows you to pay for parking tickets directly from an app rather than queue at an office.
 Besides, you will have the option of paying for other fines likewise on the system, making it easier and reducing the amount of time you spend on the road.

 If you are fined, you can appeal that fine if you are positive the penalty was unfair.
 The system allows you to directly petition the parking authority and explain the situation of things.
 This wouldn’t have been possible with free parking because you may not know which authority to report to and which steps you need to take.

 A full reporting and single database of information

 Here’s one of the most crucial features of a parking management solution funded by a parking permit system.
 The system will help the city or organization manage the space and provide new strategies based on the analysis carried out on the system to help improve the parking space.
 This solution can make life better for people who use the parking space or create a new parking space if there is a need.

 ParkAdmin: A Well-Management Parking Management System

-We have parking lot management software to give you maximum return on your investment from an annual parking permit.
+We have parking lot management software to give you the maximum return on your investment from an annual parking permit.
 ParkAdmin, the OPS-COM parking management software module, takes care of all permitting issues for parking management firms and the government.
 It offers an entire customizable lot and user type and reduces daily tasks hugely.
-Regardless of the permit type, either virtual parking permit or the traditional printed permit, ParkAdmin gives you control over time allotments, virtual lots, price adjustments and gets you into several vehicle permit associations.
+Regardless of the permit type, either a virtual parking permit or the traditional printed permit, ParkAdmin gives you control over time allotments, virtual lots, and price adjustments and gets you into several vehicle permit associations.

 - A Self-Serve Parking Portal